-In our countless conversations with customers, one thing continues to be clear: the increased opportunities from vehicle data will be a game changer in the years ahead.
-Data delivers not just one but rather a wide range of benefits spanning from diagnostics, planning, driver services, safety, downstream revenue and much more.
+In our countless conversations with customers, one thing continues to be clear: the increased opportunities from vehicle data will be a game changer in the years ahead for car manufacturers.
+Collecting and analyzing data delivers not just one but rather a wide range of benefits spanning from diagnostics, planning, driver services, safety, downstream revenue and much more.

-Yet, as the industry shifts towards software-defined vehicles (SDVs), it’s not all smooth sailing.
-Handling the growing quantity and needs of data is both a key benefit and a key challenge that OEMs face.
-Based on customer conversations, I believe there are three aspects of this challenge that need to be addressed:
+Yet, as the industry shifts towards software-defined vehicles (SDVs), there are challenges.
+Handling the vast amount of vehicle data is a key challenge that car manufacturers face when managing vehicle data collection.
+In addition, data security and privacy of driver data, vehicle location, and driving data must be protected.
+Based on customer conversations, I believe there are several critical aspects of aspects of these opportunities and challenges around vehicle data that need to be addressed.

 Enabling continuous innovation is important

 First, unless vehicles are built on a flexible foundation that enables reconfiguration of vehicle capabilities over time, then the ability to adapt to later requirements will be limited.
-Second, updating vehicle software is difficult and time-consuming, requiring planning and executing the software development, complex validation, and only then subsequent OTA.
-So while updating vehicle software via OTA is an important aspect of SDVs, it does not enable the kind of dynamic responsiveness needed to respond to emergent needs.
+Second, vehicle software updates are difficult and time-consuming, requiring planning and executing the software development, complex validation, and only then subsequent OTA.
+So while updating vehicle software via OTA is an important aspect of SDVs, it does not enable the kind of dynamic responsiveness needed to respond to emergent needs of the car manufacturer.

-Consider for example an emergency braking system that is not operating properly.
-This year at CES 2024, we demonstrated, alongside leading cloud supplier AWS, how adaptive data collection coupled with rich real-time cloud data processing can help identify the problem in hours or days.
+Consider for example an emergency braking system (soon to be a mandatory element of advanced driver assistance systems) that is not operating properly.
+This year at CES 2024 we demonstrated, alongside leading cloud supplier AWS, how adaptive data collection coupled with rich real-time cloud data analytics can help identify the problem and improve safety in hours or days.
 Once diagnosed, the ultimate solution to the problem might be via an OTA update, but waiting weeks or months for an OTA just to diagnose the problem would inject unacceptable time that could lead to liability, loss of reputation, or injury.

 To learn more and to see this demo of data collection with AWS cloud processing check out these resources: